manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 Here the combined use of tuples and `auto` provides a clear and concise syntax for type-safely returning multiple values.
 As with fields and local variables, using `auto` on a method infers its return type from its return statements.
 Additionally, for improved readability, in a return statement you can omit the parenthesis otherwise required for tuple expressions.

+>🛈 While record classes can approximate similar functionality, they do so at a significantly higher cost.
+Records require both an explicit type definition and full `new` expression syntax.
+By contrast, because they are purely structural, tuples serve as both implied type definitions and concise expression syntax.

 ## On fields
 Unlike Java's `var`, you can use `auto` for field type inference.